asperan/bsol/.github/README.md

 ![preview image](preview.png)

+# Changes from upstream
+* Use Hack font rather than Victor Mono

 # How to Install

 > :warning: **Make sure you understand what you are doing.
 Installation of the theme can cause problems in your system if done incorrectly**